WazirX/wazirx-connector-ruby/README.md

 ```
 ##### For other methods follow [this](https://github.com/WazirX/wazirx-connector-ruby/blob/master/lib/wazirx/client/rest/methods.rb).

-Required and optional parameters, as well as enum values, can currently be found on the [Wazirx GitHub Page](https://docs.wazirx.com).
+Required and optional parameters, as well as enum values, can currently be found on the [Wazirx Documentation](https://docs.wazirx.com).
 Parameters should always be passed to client methods as keyword arguments in snake_case form.

 #### WebSocket Client